The Leader’s Way

 Online Skill Building, Integration, and Coaching

 Following the six-day residential program, the Program will continue with monthly online learning since we know that leadership programs are most successful when there is intentional continuation where concepts can be united with active practice.
-Thus, Fellows will meet in mentor-led peer groups to support their particular project and to delve into skills-based advanced management topics.
-We will canvas participants to select the workshop topics that are most needed.
-They could range from advanced practices in change leadership and team building to fundraising, adaptive leadership, inspired risk taking, crisis management, social enterprise, and conflict transformation.
+Thus, Fellows will meet in mentor-led peer groups to support their particular project and to delve into skills-based advanced ministry and management topics.

 Fulfilling the Promise